au-research/ARDC-23-things/_things/thing-05.md

 Introducing 'open', 'shared' and 'closed' data.

-When we explored Research Data Australia in Thing 4, you may have noticed that not all the data described was available for immediate access.
+When you explore [Research Data Australia](https://researchdata.ands.org.au), you may notice that not all the data described is available for immediate access.
 This activity explains why different datasets may have different access conditions.